 Action Key partners (initial lead in bold) Outcomes supported Services supported CC1.
-Build community capacity to take a lead on conserving their natural and cultural heritage LIG , SCAONB, NE, LA, CWT, RSPB 2, 3, 5, 6, 8 7 CC2.
+Build community capacity to take a lead on conserving their natural and cultural heritage LIG , SCAONB, NE, LA, CWT, RSPB, SFP 2, 3, 5, 6, 8 7 CC2.
 Continue and expand the programme of conservation volunteering opportunities, including through the provision of training for volunteers SCAONB, LIG, ACT, RSPB, NE, CWT 2, 3, 5, 6, 8 7 CC3.
-Develop opportunities for communities to engage in citizen science projects SCAONB, LIG, NE, RSPB, CWT 2, 3, 5, 6, 8 7 CC4.
+Develop opportunities for communities to engage in citizen science projects SCAONB , LIG, NE, RSPB, CWT, SFP 2, 3, 5, 6, 8 7 CC4.
 Develop programmes which support local people to uncover and tell their stories about their landscape and heritage LIG, SCAONB 6, 8 7 CC5.
 Develop and deliver oral history projects along the coast, with a focus on farming, fishing and conservation SCAONB, LIG 6, 8 7 CC6.
-Raise awareness of the cultural heritage of coastal margins, such as waths and haaf netting SCAONB, LIG 5, 6, 8 7 CC7.
+Raise awareness of the cultural heritage of coastal margins, such as waths and haaf netting SCAONB, LIG, SFP 5, 6, 8 7 CC7.
 Develop programmes and projects which support the conservation of historic buildings and structures, and tell their stories SCAONB, HE, LIG, LA, F/L 5, 6, 8 7 CC8.
 Encourage further archaeological investigation of sites and features of interest, especially through developing new community archaeology projects SCAONB, LIG, HE 5, 6, 8 7 CC9.
 Undertake research to increase our understanding of the area's historic buildings, structures, routeways and archaeological features SCAONB, LIG, HE 5, 6, 8 7 CC10.
 Use the planning system to avoid the piecemeal erosion of the historic character of buildings and settlements LPA 5 7 CC11.
-Use agri-environment schemes to conserve and enhance archaeological features and built heritage on private land F/L, NE, HE 5 7 CC12.
+Use agri-environment schemes to conserve and enhance archaeological features and built heritage on private land and promote opportunities for public access to ad enjoyment of this aspect of our heritage F/L, NE, HE 5 7 CC12.
 Promote sensitive new uses for historic buildings and structures LA , LIG 5, 9 7 CC13.
-Promote community renewable energy schemes and other local activity on climate change, whilst ensuring the conservation of the area's special qualities LA, LIG, SCAONB 1 1, 7 CL14.
+Promote community renewable energy schemes and other local activity on climate change, whilst ensuring the conservation of the area's special qualities LA , LIG, SCAONB, SFP 1 1, 7 CL14.
 Act quickly to remove litter and fly-tipping and promote positive messages to encourage prevention and respect for the landscape and communities LA 2, 3 7 See also actions: L5-9